MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/international-availability.md

 > [!NOTE]
-> For information about the availability of the voice channel, see [Regional availability and supported languages for the voice channel](voice-channel-region-availability.md).
+> For information about the supported regions and languages in the voice channel, see [Supported regions and languages](voice-channel-region-availability.md).

 ## Geographic location availability